-Let’s be honest: The market when it comes to maternity apparel of any size is lacking, to say the least, so you can imagine that if the market is lacking in “traditional” maternity clothing, the situation is even more dire when it comes to plus size maternity clothing.
+Let’s be honest: The market when it comes to maternity apparel of any size is lacking, to say the least, so you can imagine that if the market is lacking in “traditional” maternity clothing, the situation is even direr when it comes to plus size maternity clothing.

-When I first found out I was pregnant I started thinking about building a maternity “wardrobe” (aka a few pieces to get me through) and thanked my lucky stars that most of my pregnancy will occur over the fall and winter, which means I’ll spend a lot of time in leggings and tunics.
+When I first found out I was pregnant I started thinking about building a maternity “wardrobe” (aka a few pieces to get me through) and thanked my lucky stars that most of my pregnancy would occur over the fall and winter, which meant I’d spend a lot of time in leggings and tunics.
 But then I realized I didn’t even know where to start shopping for those basic items.

 I spent some time googling and browsing Pinterest for things like “where to buy plus size maternity clothing” and was amazed (not in a good way) when I actually found an article suggesting that plus size women just buy regular clothing…but go up a size.